SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

    ![](resources/readme/remote_screen2.png)

-8. Click on the SSID of the AP, enter password if the AP is in security mode.
+8. Click on the SSID of the AP, enter a password if the AP is in security mode.
 Click on connect to associate with the access point.

    ![](resources/readme/remote_screen3.png)

-9. Once Silicon labs module is connected to the access point, you can notice on the GUI as below.
+9. Once the Silicon Labs module is connected to the access point, you can see it on the GUI, as shown below.

    ![](resources/readme/remote_screen4.png)

-10. This completes the BLE provisioning using Android application, next step is the [MQTT Connection](#mqtt-connection)
+10. This completes the BLE provisioning using Android application.
+The next step is the [MQTT Connection](#mqtt-connection).

-11. To disconnect from Access Point, click on connected AP and click on YES
+11. To disconnect from the access point, click on connected AP and click on YES.

     ![](resources/readme/remote_screen5.png)